Mike Davis Player Prop Bets for NFL Week 18 | Atlanta vs. New Orleans 1/9/2022

 Matchup vs. New Orleans

-- Davis has averaged 5.4 rushing yards per game in his seven career matchups against the Saints, 24.1 fewer yards than his over/under in Sunday's game.
+- Over his seven career matchups against the Saints, Davis averaged 5.4 rushing yards per game, 25.1 fewer yards than his over/under in Sunday's game.

 - Note: Davis' stats vs. Saints date back to 2016.

-- The Saints give up 95.4 yards per game on the ground, the NFL's fourth-ranked rush defense.
+- Allowing 95.4 rushing yards per game, the Saints have the fourth-ranked run defense in the league.

-- The Saints have allowed 11 rushing touchdowns, fifth in the NFL.
+- The Saints have given up 11 rushing touchdowns, fifth in the league.

 Recent Performances

-- Last week against the Bills, Davis rushed for 42 yards on eight carries (averaging 5.2 yards per carry) while scoring one touchdown.
+- Against the Bills last week, Davis rushed eight times for 42 yards (5.2 yards per attempt) and scored one touchdown.

-- In his last three games, Davis has rushed for 91 yards (30.3 per game) on 21 carries with one touchdown.
+- Over his last three outings, Davis has run for 91 yards on 21 carries (30.3 ypg), with one touchdown.

 Davis' Atlanta Teammates